Kodiveeran: Production

 This is the director M. Muthaiah's fourth film after Kutti Puli, Komban and Marudhu.
 This is also touted to be a village entertainer like his previous movies and this is based on brother-sister relationship.
 Sasikumar is the lead actor and producer of this movie.
 Poorna has also been signed to do an important role in this movie.
-Director wanted to sign Arjun for antagonist's role, but they decided to sign Madha Yaanai Koottam fame Vikram Sukumaran.
+Director wanted to sign Arjun for antagonist's role, but they decided to sign Madha Yaanai Koottam fame Vikram Sugumaran.
 Vidharth is signed in to play brother-in-law role of Sasikumar.
 The first schedule for filming has begun at Madurai from March 2017.
 Its reported that Poorna is doing negative role in this movie and for that she is going bald.
 S. R. Kathir handling camera and N. R. Raghunanthan composing music and Venkat Raajen is editing for this film.
 The film's release date was 30 November 2017.

-Release

-The satellite rights of the film were sold to Zee Tamil.
+Critical reception

 Soundtrack

 The music was composed by N. R. Raghunanthan.
 There are six tracks in the movie, which are as follows.